 Pins work nicely with flats.
-Or use unpinned in Bummis or other cover.
+Or use unpinned in a wrap style cover.

 Origami Fold in pictures:

-fold down back to shorten for a young baby.
+Fold down the back to shorten for a young baby.

 On a newborn, use the origami fold shown above, then fold the back down to make it shorter, then:

-same thing, other side: fold up wing to narrow, fold in, bring to front
+Same thing, other side: fold up wing to make it more narrow, fold in, bring to the front

-The larger newborn covers work over this, such as Blueberry Mini-Coveralls, Blueberry Newborn Capri, Thirsties Covers and Thirsties Duo Wraps size 1, pull-ons and wools.
-But not Bummis Super Brite newborn covers.
-Really tiny newborn covers don't have enough height at the hip or room inside for this much diaper.
+The larger newborn covers work over this, such as Thirsties Diaper Covers and Thirsties Duo Wrap size 1, pull-ons and wools.
+Really tiny preemie or newborn covers don't have enough height at the hip or room inside for this much diaper.

 Go retro!
 Birdseye flat diapers are versatile.
 Flats are so easy to wash and dry!
 These are the favorites for handwashing situations, traveling, adoption trips, homesteaders, missionaries, shared laundry and laundromat washing situations - anytime easy washing and quick drying is important.
 Plus, they are the most economical way to diaper a baby.
 Add covers, and you may be able to diaper a baby birth to potty for not very much money at all.
 Large also work as receiving blankets, and have a multitude of uses.
 Ours are custom milled for us out of soft "Indian" cotton made in Pakistan and they are OEKO Tex Certified to Standard 100, so you know they are safe and good.
 They are not made in China.
 Most places don't tell you the fully shrunk dimensions, and some don't even tell you the before washing dimensions, so who knows what they are.

-100% cotton birdseye diaper that shrink to sort of close to a square.
+100% cotton birdseye diaper that shrinks to sort of close to a square.
 The size called "one-size" shrinks to about 27.5 inches by 27.5 inches, and 28x29 inches before washing.
-Size large (not always available) shrinks to about 29x29 inches when shrunk.
+Size Large (organic only) shrinks to about 29x29 inches when shrunk.
 33x35 inches before washing.
-Now, birdseye is a variable fabric and they will never be perfect squares consistently with any brand due to the nature of the fabric, but these are the most "square" birdseye around.
+Now, cotton is a variable fabric and they will never be perfect squares consistently with any brand due to the nature of the fabric, but these are the most "square" birdseye around.
 Versatile and easy-washing.
 Please don't expect perfection for squareness.
 It's just not possible with this fabric.
 They are very nice, high quality cotton birdseye weave.

 See another set of HOW TO PICTURES on a different newborn baby using the origami fold.

 Muslin Diapers.
 Similar to the Birdseye flats but in a different weave and a little bit thicker.
 They are double-weave, which means more cotton is used to weave them.
 The Muslin Diapers in size One-size are close in absorbency to a medium size red-edge prefold, whereas the Birdseye in One-size is close in absorbency to a size small yellow edge prefold.
-Thus, the One-size/small size is too big on a newborn baby.
-Size newborn is for newborns in the double weave muslin flat.
+Thus, the One-size Muslin is too big on a newborn baby.
+Size Newborn Muslin Flat is the right size for newborns.

 3.5 months old, 13 pounds, in muslin diaper size one-size.